MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **Region** - The region being used to determine what version of a consent to show the user

+- **Result** - The internal result code for the client server communication with consent service

+- **ResultExt** - The extension of the internal result code for the client server communication with consent service

 ### Office.Privacy.UnifiedConsent.API.ConsentPatchFailed